 There are 11 university level institutions in Montreal including four that are world-class.
 Students pay some of the cheapest tuition in Canada.

 La Ronde Amusement Park is the second largest in Canada.
-One of its 10 rollercoasters – Le Monstre is a 40 metre (131 ft) high wooden double-tracked roller coaster.
+One of its 10 rollercoasters – Le Monstre is a 40 metre (131 foot) high wooden double-tracked roller coaster.
 It’s the world record holder for highest double-tracked roller coaster in the world.

 Montreal is home to several professional sports teams including the Montreal Canadiens – an NHL team, the Montreal Expos – a baseball team, the Montreal Alouettes – a CFL team and Montreal Impact of Major League Soccer.